AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md

 ## Configure Sales Insight in Marketo {#configure-sales-insight-in-marketo}

-1. Open a new browser window to get the Marketo Sales Insight credentials from your Marketo account.

-1. Go to the Admin area and select **Sales Insight**.
+1. Obtain your MSI credentials in Marketo.
+Go to the Admin area and select **Sales Insight**.

    ![](assets/configure-marketo-sales-insight-in-salesforce-professional-edition-1.png)